The 8 Most Important Parts of Your Website to Update for Any Promotion

 During a promotion, be sure to:

-- Make sure your sale is obvious in the pricing area
+- Make the sale/discount obvious in the pricing area

-- Make sure you trim all unneeded information and make it easy to understand, decide and buy
+- Trim all unneeded information and make it easy to understand, decide and buy

-- Be sure to have clear CTAs (multiple if the page is long)
+- Have clear CTAs (multiple if the page is long)

-- Be sure to de-risk the sale with things like warranty, reviews, and tackling other possible objections.
+- De-risk the sale with things like warranty, reviews, and tackling other possible objections.

-- Be sure to do this all WELL on mobile
+- Present all of this WELL on mobile

 5. Cart Page

 The cart page is the place where customers typically review selections and move into the checkout.
 The goal here is to keep things simple and easy to move forward.
 At this point in the process, you do not want to distract the customer with anything.
-If you do decide to distract with an additional offer (typically in the form of an upsell pop-up), it must be done very strategically.
+If you do want to use an up-sell pop up or other types of additional offers, do so strategically as to not distract the customer from checking out.

 Role of the cart page: